PixelApprentice/group_18/README.md

 > ⚠️ Only a subset of these will have working simulation challenges in the **initial release**
 ---

+## 🌟 What Makes SEKUR Different

+- **Simplicity and Clarity:** Our content breaks down complex cybersecurity concepts into easy-to-understand explanations, making it beginner-friendly.
+- **User-Friendly Experience:** The platform combines learning and practice seamlessly, unlocking challenges only after users demonstrate understanding via quizzes.
+- **Localized Accessibility:** We plan to provide educational materials in **Amharic and other Ethiopian local languages** to make cybersecurity education accessible to a broader audience.
+(Future Plan)
+- **Focused on Practical Skills:** Unlike many platforms that focus solely on theory, SEKUR emphasizes hands-on simulations of real-world vulnerabilities in a safe environment.
+- **Open and Expandable:** Designed to grow with community contributions and feature additions like AI chatbots,supporting local languages, leaderboards, and certificates.

+---

 ## 🚀 Future Plans